Roaring Fork Transportation Authority

 The Roaring Fork Transportation Authority (RFTA; pronounced /ræftə/) is an agency that operates public transportation for the Roaring Fork Valley in Colorado.
-RFTA's service area stretches 70 mi from Aspen to Rifle, serving major cities of Basalt, Snowmass Village, Carbondale, and Glenwood Springs in between.
-RFTA also operates seasonal ski shuttles, guided bus tours to Maroon Bells, paratransit, and manages the Rio Grande Trail.
+RFTA's service area stretches 70 mi from Aspen to Rifle, serving the towns in between consisting of Basalt, Snowmass Village, Carbondale, Glenwood Springs, New Castle, and Silt.
+RFTA also operates seasonal ski shuttles, Maroon Bells Shuttles, Paratransit, and manages 41 miles of the Rio Grande Trail.

 RFTA is the second largest transit provider in Colorado (after Denver) and the largest rural transit provider in the United States.
 In September 2013, RFTA became the first rural transit provider to construct and operate bus rapid transit in the United States.

 History

 Transportation in the Roaring Fork Valley dates back to the late-1880s, when the Denver and Rio Grande Railroad ran their first train to Glenwood Springs on October 5, 1887.
 The railroad continued extending their line upvalley to Aspen, completing the Aspen Branch on October 27, 1887.
 Denver and Rio Grande's competitor, Colorado Midland Railway, reached Aspen the same year, and completed their connection downvalley to Glenwood Springs on December 9, 1887.
 The Colorado Midland Railway's route was later converted to Colorado State Highway 82 (SH 82).
 In 1890, Aspen's economy boomed after the passing of the Sherman Silver Purchase Act, becoming the largest silver producer in the United States.
 In June, the Aspen City Railway opened a 1.2 mi narrow gauge horsecar line that zigzagged through the city.
 The system was the smallest in the state, owning only two cars and five horses.
 The repeal of the Sherman Silver Purchase Act in 1983, Aspen's economy collapsed, and it is assumed operations were abandoned sometime afterwards.
 Due to early abandonment, the Aspen City Railway never converted to electric streetcars as was common during that time.

 RFTA's origins dates back to the mid-1970s when the City of Aspen and Piktin County implemented separate free transit services for the area, Aspen Free Shuttle and Pitkin County Bus, respectively.
 Aspen Free Shuttle operated fixed routes within the city and to Aspen Skiing Company mountains, while Pitkin County bus operated on the SH 82 corridor to El Jebel.
 In 1983 the Roaring Fork Transit Agency (RFTA) was formed by merging the two systems, funded by a 1¢ sales tax.
 Service was extended to Carbondale in 1989.
 From 1984 to 1989, yearly ridership increased 36% from 1.4 million to 1.8 million.